read these before you send me an email, post a question on my Yahoo

 estimated cost of the work.

-cancelled.
-Glass is not cheap, and I have to buy glass to
+-Glass is expensive, and I have to buy glass to

 mirror that may be unsuitable for other people's projects, and

 therefore hard to sell.
 I will not sell you a

 mirror for a reduced price.
 Shipping charges for mirrors (domestic or international) are